 Please inform the instructor of any documented developmental, mental, or physical disabilities as soon as possible.
 Arrangements will be made to assist students who need it.
 It is the student's responsibility to ask for assistance or adaptation of assignments.
 Please give the instructor plenty of advanced notice before changes need to be made.
-Instructors are not informed by the school of any students with disabilities.
+Instructors are not informed by the school (except with student permission) of any students with disabilities.
+Please see Carrie Pfeifer in the Academic Resource Center if you have questions about education-related disabilities.